pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recover-pre-index-full.md

 Messages like the ones above indicate that Table Segments may not be able to recover, to write new entries, or both.
 If the impacted Hash-based Table Segments are critical for the operation of Pravega, it may leave the impacted Segment Container unable for processing new operations.
-Once reached this situation, recovering the Segment Container requires manual intervention.
+Once this situation is reached, recovering the Segment Container requires manual intervention.

 # Repair Procedure